akategra/maze-generator-and-solver/README.md

 ## Description:

 This project uses java's **swing GUI** to simulate a generation and solution of a random maze.
 This demonstration creates a random maze and uses breadth-first search to find the shortest path between the starting position 0,0 and the diagonally opposite position.
-This code was submitted as part of the final project of my
-3rd semester course of **Data Structures and Algorithms.**

 ## User Input: